 Make sure the cutting units are in the full up position.
-Set the shift selector in No. 2 if conditions will permit faster ground speed.
-Shift to No. 1 and operate at slower ground speeds in rough or hilly areas.
+Move the functional control lever to the transport position.
 Use the brakes to slow the machine while going down steep hills to avoid loss of control.
-Always approach rough areas at a reduced speed (shift selector in No. 1), and cross severe undulations carefully.
+Always approach rough areas at a reduced speed and cross severe undulations carefully.
 Familiarize yourself with the width of the machine.
 Do not attempt to pass between objects that are close together so that costly damage and down time can be prevented.